nluna96/surfs_up/README.md

 ## Summary

 The results above show that June and December have approximatly similar temperatures throughout the year, however its important to note that there is a large difference in min temperatures.
-This large difference led to deeper investigation, which ended
+This large difference led to deeper investigation, which ended finding there was a few outliers for both June and December data sets.
+The outliers can be seen in the boxplot below.

 ### June and December Boxplot with outliers
 ![June and December Temps](/June_December_Boxplots.png)

 ### June and December Boxplot Updated
 ![June and December Temps Updated](/June_December_Boxplots_updated.png)